deadtornotor/BinaryTree/README.md

 ## Design

-### Recursion

-This tree uses recursion for basically all operations that require traversing the tree
+- This tree uses recursion for basically all operations that require traversing the tree

-### Thread savety

-It is not thread save, as it does not utilize any locking of nodes when editing or reading
+- It is not thread save, as it does not utilize any locking of nodes when editing or reading

-### Requires a Comparable<T>

-The tree requires its values to extend the Comparable class to sort the values
+- The tree requires its values to extend the Comparable class to sort the values

 ## Binary Tree vs Array / List